A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: Results and Discussions

 The figure~\ref {fig:vanilla_reliability} presents the reliability diagram for the Vanilla model, where predicted velocity dispersions ($\log\sigma_e$) are grouped into bins and compared with their corresponding observed values.
 The dashed line represents the ideal case of perfect calibration, while the orange line shows the model’s binned averages.
 The near-perfect overlap of the two lines indicates that the model’s predictions are very well calibrated, with little to no systematic bias across the range of predicted values.
 This suggests that the model consistently predicts values that align closely with the observations.

 The figure~\ref{fig:vanilla_coverage} shows the prediction interval (PI) coverage curve, which evaluates the uncertainty quantification of the model.
 Conformal intervals are generated at varying nominal coverage levels, and the fraction of actual values falling within those intervals is compared to the ideal calibration line.
-The empirical curve lies below the perfect line, meaning the intervals are narrower than required, leading to under-coverage.
+The empirical curve lies below the perfect line, indicating that the intervals are narrower than required and resulting in undercoverage.
 In other words, while the point predictions are accurate and unbiased, the uncertainty estimates are overly optimistic.
 The intervals must be widened or recalibrated to achieve more reliable uncertainty quantification.

-For calibration analysis, the predicted velocity dispersion values are partitioned into discrete confidence bins, where each bin aggregates predictions falling within a specific confidence interval.
+For calibration analysis, the predicted velocity dispersion values are partitioned into discrete confidence bins, each of which aggregates predictions within a specific confidence interval.
 Within every bin, the mean predicted value is compared against the corresponding empirical frequency of observed outcomes, enabling a localized calibration assessment.
 This binning approach reduces the effect of individual fluctuations.
-It highlights systematic trends of over- or underestimation across different confidence levels, forming the basis for computing metrics such as ECE and ACE.
+It highlights systematic trends in over- and underestimation across different confidence levels, which underpin metrics such as ECE and ACE.